RoboticOceanographicSurfaceSampler/t-rake/docs/PythonAPI.md

 `ADCHandle`: The opaque ADC handle returned from a call to Initialize().
 This identifies the ADC instance.
 <b>Returns:</b> `values[]`

 Before calling ReadConversions(), a channel sequence must be established using DefineSequence().
+This function will then perform a single conversion command to the A/D chip, which will convert all channels in the sequence, and return them.

+The returned converted samples are returned in an array with all A side samples returned first, followed by all B side samples.

 ### `Start(ADCHandle, period) : None`